stanford-rc/globus.stanford.edu/cloud.md

 (DEV)](https://app.globus.org/file-manager/collections/e1c8858b-d5aa-4e36-b97e-95913047ec2b/overview?back=endpoints)
 collection.

-{% include info-box.html
-   icon="stream"
-   header="Custom Metadata & Permissions Not Supported"
+When using Globus with Google Drive, Globus will act on your behalf.
+You will be able to access files on your own Drive, on Shared Drives (formerly known as Team Drives), and to folders & items Shared With You.

-   content="Globus does not copy any permissions from items it downloads.
-Uploaded items will inherit the permissions of the parent folder."
+Globus does not support setting or copying custom permissions.
+Uploaded items will inherit the permissions of the parent folder.
-%}

-{% include info-box.html
-   icon="unlink"
+Globus is also not able to copy Drive Shortcuts.
+Drive Shortcuts are syimilar to shortcuts on Windows or aliases on macOS.
+At this time, Globus is not able to copy or follow Shortcuts; attempting to copy a Shortcut will create an empty file at the destination, and generate a checksum (integrity-checking) error.
+Support for Shortcuts is currently on Globus' backlog for implementation.

-   header="Google-specific files can not be transferred" content="Globus is not able to properly upload or download 'files' which are created by Google products, such as Docs, Sheets, Slides, etc..
-Attempting to transfer such items will result in an error."
+Finally, Globus is not able to copy 'files' which are created by Google products, such as Docs, Sheets, Slides, etc..
+Google does not actually store data for Google products in Drive; instead, Drive holds a 'pointer' to the specific Google product.
+Attempting to copy these 'files' will generate an error.
-%}

 In order to access Google Drive, you will need to provide two sets of consents: